Peter Holsapple: The dB's

 College broke Little Diesel up, but Holsapple continued to write and sing, eventually moving to New York City from Memphis ("thinking some of the Big Star magic might rub off on me"), where he had recorded at Sam Phillips Studio with Big Star engineer Richard Rosebrough, three months into the dB's existence.
-While working part-time at a record store called Musical Maze at 294 Third Avenue, in October 1978 Holsapple joined as keyboard player and backing vocalist, but he quickly began submitting his songs, playing guitar, and singing lead vocals alongside Stamey.
+While working part-time at a record store called Musical Maze at 294 Third Avenue, in October 1978 Holsapple joined as an organ player and backing vocalist, but he quickly began submitting his songs, playing guitar, and singing lead vocals alongside Stamey.
 Holsapple and Chilton's cuts from Memphis were released by Omnivore on The Death of Rock in 2018.

 The dB's released four studio albums before their disbandment in 1988: Stand for Decibels (1981), Repercussion (1981), Like This (1984) and The Sound of Music (1987).

 In 1981, while living in New York City, Holsapple would often hear the dBs' first single, "Black and White", on Meg Griffin's Saturday-morning show on WXRK.
 "There's something about hearing that pumping out on the radio, when you drive into town and you hear yourself on a college radio station as you're getting close, it's just so cool that it makes you feel like, 'Yeah, I'm doing the right thing, this is exactly what I want to do,'" said Holsapple in 2022.

 Stamey left the band after their second album, at which point Holsapple became the primary singer-songwriter.

 R.E.M.

 After the dB's broke up in 1988, Holsapple worked as a full-time auxiliary guitarist, bassist and keyboardist for R.E.M. on the Green world tour.
-He participated in the writing and development, as well as the recording, of their 1991 multi-platinum release Out of Time, but subsequently left his sideman role with R.E.M. due to rumoured disputes over songwriting credits.
+He participated in the writing and development, as well as the recording, of their 1991 multi-platinum release Out of Time, but subsequently left his sideman role with R.E.M. due to rumored disputes over songwriting credits.
 "It was a privilege to get to play those beautiful songs every night for months," he said in 2022.